adon5/fundusCNN/README.md

 Install requirements: python3 -m pip install -r requirements.txt
 Upload dataset to a new directory called 'data' with subdirectories containing image files for each class (configured to support four classes: cataract, diabetic_retinopathy, glaucoma, normal).
 Three uses: Training (a new set of model weights to be saved as a pth file), evaluation (performance metrics and a confusion matrix), inference.

-GUI, UX, etc still to be completed.
+# UI, UX, etc still to be completed.
 Early stages, draft, pre-release.
 Mostly boilerplate stuff atm.

 # About Performance Metrics: